dentonescu/cv-samples/pkixwebadm/README.md

 - Define the minimal RBAC/auth approach for an admin-only deployment (session cookie vs. token).
 - Add UI validation/feedback on the landing page (toasts/snackbars for drag-and-drop errors, success states, etc.).
 - Plan CSRF protections and server-side MIME-type validation ahead of wiring the ingestion endpoints.
+- Regenerate the OpenAPI YAML (`api/openapi.yaml`) so the docs include the new `/auth/*` routes before the next coding session.

 ## Navigation
 - Package internals: [`pkixwebadm/README.md`](pkixwebadm/README.md)